 We do not ask for this type of information in an email.
 Do not provide the information or click on the link.

-Please contact us at Customer Support email@example.com Third party websites Links to third party websites that are not operated or controlled by Promontory Accommodation Management Services are provided for your convenience.
+Please get in touch with Customer Support by emailing email@example.com.
+Third-party websites Links to third-party websites that are not operated or controlled by Promontory Accommodation Management Services are provided for your convenience.